Skip to main content

 • Maintains confidentiality of non-public records and makes available all data and information deemed a public record by the North Dakota Century Code.

- Work is performed in an outdoor environment with exposure to extreme temperatures and inclement weather
+• Work is performed in an office setting and an outdoor environment with exposure to extreme temperatures and inclement weather

-Williams County offers a generous benefit package including paid sick and vacation leave, fully paid health, dental, and vision insurance plan for single, single plus dependent, or family contracts, term life insurance, long-term disability insurance, fully funded retirement benefits through the North Dakota Public Employee Retirement System, and more!
+Benefits: Williams County offers a generous benefit package, including paid sick and vacation 12 paid holidays per year, fully paid health, dental and vision insurance for single, single plus dependent, or family contracts, term life insurance, long term disability insurance, fully funded retirement benefits through the North Dakota Public Employees Retirement System.

 To learn more about living and working in Williams County, visit whereinwilliamscounty.com.